yaIPAM/yaIPAM/docs/Install.md

 ## 3. Install the SQL schema

 Currently there is no installer, which can help you with this step.
-Please create a MySQL/MariaDB database and import the SQL schema under docs/schema.sql
+You can use doctrine to install the schema for you vendor/bin/doctrine orm:schema-tools:create

 ## 4. Copy config.dist.php to config.php